eoinlees/pands-project-2020/README.md

 #### Modules and data imported

-The initial set up of teh program required importing modules and the data to python as shows in teh code below:
+The initial set up of teh program required importing modules and the data to python as shows in the code below:

 ````
 # Import necessary modules to python